 - Sagebrush eradication and treatment.
-Farming, irrigation, cultivating and "sodbusting" outside of the crop areas delineated in Appendix 1 are prohibited, except to restore native species.
+Farming, irrigation, cultivating and "sodbusting" outside of the "Farmed and Irrigated Areas" are prohibited, except to restore native species.
 Sodbusting is defined as any cultivation, discing, plowing, or disturbance of native soils and vegetation by mechanical means, including without limitation engine powered machinery and horse- or mule-drawn plows and discs. - Subdivision.
 The division, subdivision, or de facto subdivision of the property would be prohibited.
 The property may be leased to third parties for traditional agricultural purposes, so long as the terms of the lease apply. - Mineral removal.
-Exploration, removal, or extraction of any mineral substance including but not limited to oil, gas, hydrocarbons, sand, and gravel is prohibited, except as by the lease terms, subject to dominant mineral estate and consistent with applicable state and federal laws. - Commercial facilities.
-The establishment of commercial or industrial facilities would be prohibited.
+Exploration, removal, or extraction of any mineral substance including but not limited to oil, gas, hydrocarbons, sand, and gravel is prohibited, except as provided by the lease terms, subject to the dominant mineral estate and consistent with applicable state and federal laws. - Commercial facilities.
+The establishment of any commercial or industrial facilities is prohibited. - Dumping.
+The dumping or disposal of non-compostable refuse on the property, except non-hazardous wastes as permitted in the terms of the raft lease, is prohibited. - Construction.
+The construction or placement of any buildings, except for those permitted in the terms of the lease, is prohibited.

-- Dumping.
-The dumping or disposal of non-compostable refuse on the property, except non-hazardous wastes as permitted in the terms of the lease would be prohibited. - Construction.
-The construction or placement of any buildings, except for those permitted in the terms of the lease (i.e. the reserved building envelope) would be prohibited. - Campers, trailers, and recreational vehicles.
-Placing or use of these vehicles on the property, other than the Grantor's personal vehicles or guest's thereof would be prohibited.
+- Campers, trailers, and recreational vehicles.
+Placing or use of these vehicles on the property, other than the Grantor's personal vehicles or guest's thereof, would be prohibited.
 Grantor or guest's vehicles may be used on the property on a temporary basis, outside of the No Build Areas delineated in the terms of the lease. - Billboards.
-The construction, maintenance, or erection of any billboards would be prohibited.
+The construction, maintenance, or erection of any billboards is prohibited.
 Signage may be used only for posting of public access information, property sale, any business on the property, or notification of the lease. - Roads.
-Constructions of new roads and granting road rights-of-way across or upon the property would be prohibited, except as permitted by the terms of the lease. - Utilities.
-The granting of utility transmission lines and utility transmission line corridor right-of-way easements, or the expansion of existing utility transmission lines and utility transmission line right-of-way easements would be prohibited, except when granted by mutual agreement of the Grantor, Grantee, and the State, and only in cases of eminent domain. - Game, fur, or fish farms.
+Constructions of roads and granting road rights-of-way across or upon the property is prohibited, except as permitted by the terms of the lease. - Utilities.
+The granting of utility transmission lines and utility transmission line corridor right-of-way leases, or the expansion of existing utility transmission lines and utility transmission line right-of-way leases is prohibited, except when granted by mutual agreement of the Grantor, Grantee, and the State, and only in cases of eminent domain. - Game, fur, or fish farms.
 The raising or confinement for commercial purposes of "alternative livestock", "game animals", native or exotic fish (except private fish ponds), game birds, furbearers including mink and fox, other "wild animals", or "non-game wildlife" would be prohibited. - Commercial timber harvest.
-The harvest of timber on the property for commercial purposes, including commercial timber harvests or thinning, would be prohibited.
+The harvest of timber on the property for commercial purposes, including commercial timber harvests or thinning, is prohibited.